paypay/paypay-sample-ecommerce-frontend/server/php/README.md

-# Python SDK Implementation
+# PHP SDK Implementation

-This is a python based implementation of PayPay's SDK.
+This is a PHP based implementation of PayPay's SDK.
 For the demonstration purpose we have used a simple Flask server with polling library to create QR code link and to check the order status of a QR code

 ### Install Requirements